 In fact, Delta 8 and Delta 9 THC both have psychoactive effects, regardless of their differences.
 The interaction affects how the endocannabinoid system works, leading to a range of effects on the body.
 One of the reasons Delta 8 THC is popular is that it has milder and less potent effects than Delta 9.

 Will I Get “High” From Smoking Delta 8?

-Taking Delta 8 will get you high, but it will be a milder high than other psychoactive substances.
+Using Delta 8 may result in milder psychoactive effects compared to other substances.
 Delta 8 can cause you to feel euphoric at times.
 Although you won’t be able to function if you become overwhelmingly “high”, you’ll still feel the psychoactive effects that CBD doesn’t have.
 Have you tried delta 8 carts?